|

 Keep up to date on current legislation.
 Pick a group or blog that covers a topic area consistent with your own production that also posts legislative updates.
 Something like Keep up to date on legislation e.g. Counterfeit Chic.
 It may take some searching to find the one that is right for you.
 If it doesn't exist, then consider grabbing the reins and creating the one that covers YOUR concerns.

 Learn who your legistlators are, and how to communicate with them.
 Much intellectual property law in the USA is at the federal level so find out who your federal legislators are.
 Learn to write effective communications.
 Your communication will be most effective if you have done some foundation work.
-Read as much as you can about the purpose and function of the current law.
-Even if you disagree with it, knowing what is supposed to happen and why will make your discussion clearer.
-This will add credibility, a sense that your opinion is educated and should be at least taken seriously.

 Try asking a specific question that will encourage useful response.
 For example you might ask whether there is new legislation being considered, or if the legislator has an email list that is tailored to your specific area of interest so you can get early updates.